DMZ-UP/sre-task/README.md

 ```shell
 $ make deploy_apps
 ```
-During application deploying you will be asked to provide password for secret decryption.
+During application deploying you will be asked to provide passphrase to decrypt secrets.

 ```
 secret